bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 # bittty.tcaps

-The Terminal Capability Database.

-This module provides the `Terminal` class, which is responsible for loading and providing access to terminal capabilities from the system's terminfo database.
+This module provides access to terminal capabilities from the terminfo database.

-In this emulator architecture, its primary role is NOT for display.
-Instead, it serves two main purposes:
-1.  **Input Emulation**: It provides the correct key codes to send to the child application (e.g., the byte sequence for the F1 key or arrow keys).
-2.  **Feature Flags**: It tells the parser and screen writer about terminal features (e.g., does this terminal support auto-margins?).

-It does NOT generate ANSI escape codes for screen drawing; that task is delegated to the Textual renderer.

 <a id="bittty.tcaps.Terminal"></a>